Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1/README.md

 # [AVT-VQDB-UHD-1](https://telecommunication-telemedia-assessment.github.io/AVT-VQDB-UHD-1/)
 This is a repository with data related to the 4K databases that are published at IEEE-ISM 2019.
 You can explore the dataset using the [overviewpage](https://telecommunication-telemedia-assessment.github.io/AVT-VQDB-UHD-1/).
-However, for download it is recommended to use the provided tool.
+However, for download it is recommended to use the provided tool, because the videos are not hosted in this repository.

 If you use any of the data or code please cite the following paper